Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Introduction

-By the multi-scale point cloud pre-training, Point-M2AE learns to produce powerful 3D representations and performs superior transfer ability.
+By the multi-scale pre-training, Point-M2AE can encode point clouds from local-to-global hierarchies and then reconstructs the masked coordinates from global-to-local perspectives, which learns powerful 3D representations and performs superior transfer ability.
 After self-supervised pre-training on ShapeNet~\cite{chang2015shapenet}, Point-M2AE achieves 92.9\% classification accuracy for linear SVM on ModelNet40~\cite{modelnet40} with the frozen encoder, which surpasses the runner-up CrossPoint~\cite{afham2022crosspoint} by +1.2\% and even outperforms some fully supervised methods.
 By fine-tuning on various downstream tasks, Point-M2AE achieves 86.43\% (+3.36\%) accuracy on ScanObjectNN~\cite{scanobjectnn} and 94.0\% (+0.8\%) accuracy on ModelNet40~\cite{modelnet40} for shape classification, 86.51\% (+0.91\%) instance mIoU on ShapeNetPart~\cite{shapenetpart} for part segmentation, and 95.0\% (+2.7\%) accuracy on 10-way 20-shot ModelNet40 for few-shot classification.
 Our multi-scale masked autoencoding also benefits the 3D object detection on ScanNetV2~\cite{ScanNetV2} by +1.3\% AP$_{25}$ and +1.3\% AP$_{50}$, which provides the detection backbone with a hierarchical understanding of the point clouds.

 We summarize the contributions of our paper as follows: \begin{enumerate} \item We propose Point-M2AE, a strong masked autoencoding framework, which conducts hierarchical point cloud encoding and reconstruction for better learning multi-scale spatial geometries of 3D shapes.

 \item We introduce a U-Net like transformer architecture for MAE-style pre-training on point clouds, and adopt a multi-scale masking strategy to generate consistent visible regions across scales.

 \item Point-M2AE achieves \textit{state-of-the-art} performance for transfer learning on various downstream tasks, which indicates our approach to be a powerful representation learner for 3D point clouds. \end{enumerate}